University of Texas, MD Anderson Cancer Center, Houston

 Dr. Anne Tsao is a leading medical oncologist at MD Anderson and a world-renowned expert in mesothelioma research and treatment.
 Dr. Tsao has been instrumental in developing proton therapy to treat patients with fewer side effects.
 She is also a proponent of individualized treatment plans for all patients through collaboration and a multidisciplinary approach.
 Dr. Stephen Swisher is the head of surgery and thoracic surgery and is a leader in using gene therapy to treat cancer, including mesothelioma.

-As one of the leading cancer centers, not just in the U.S., but in the world, MD Anderson Cancer Center is a facility that any patient with mesothelioma would be fortunate to be in for care.
-The experts here not only care about patients, they care about innovating treatments, diagnosing mesothelioma accurately and early, and conducting research that will one day eradicate all cancers.
+As one of the leading cancer centers, not just in the U.S., but in the world, MD Anderson Cancer Center is a good place for any patient with mesothelioma.
+The experts here not only care about patients, they care about new treatments, diagnosing mesothelioma accurately and early, and conducting research that will one day eradicate all cancers.

 Get Your FREE Resources Sent Overnight